raghusince1998/raghusince1998/README.md

   > 🔐 Use Case: Seamless integration of SAP Fiori and MS Dynamics 365 portals using headless browser automation and custom session handoff.

+- **Node.js Reverse Proxy Server (NGINX Replacement) Engineered a high-performance, programmable reverse proxy solution using Node.js and http-proxy, serving as a flexible alternative to NGINX.
+Implemented dynamic domain and path-based routing, SSL termination, and a custom hybrid disk-memory caching system (hybridCustomCache) that reduced redundant upstream requests by up to 60%.
+Integrated Pino logging for granular request tracking and performance analytics, enabling real-time observability and debugging.

+⚙️ Key Highlights:
+• Achieved up to 40% faster average response times for cached routes
+• Supported on-the-fly route configuration for multi-domain environments
+• Enhanced transparency and maintainability with structured logging and cache metrics

 - **Comprehensive DevOps Pipelines & Automated Deployments:**
   Automated cloud infrastructure and application deployments using AWS services and **GitHub Actions**—including building CI/CD pipelines that deploy code directly to servers for seamless, reliable delivery.